-Tell your doctor before starting treatment if you have:

-had blood clots in the past - you have an increased risk of developing blood clots in the veins and arteries during treatment or have ever had previous viral infection, particularly hepatitis B infection, varicella zoster, HIV.
+- Tell your doctor before starting treatment if you have: - had blood clots in the past you have an increased risk of developing blood clots in the veins and arteries during treatment - any signs of an infection, such as a cough or fever - or have ever had previous viral infection, particularly hepatitis B infection, varicella zoster, HIV.
 If you are in doubt, talk to your doctor.
-Treatment with Lenalidomide may cause virus to become active again, in patients who carry the virus, resulting in a recurrence of the infection.
-Your doctor should check whether you have ever had hepatitis B infection. kidney problems - your doctor may adjust your dose of Linadex experienced in the past a combination of any of the following symptoms: rash on face or extended rash, red skin, high fever, flu-like symptoms, enlarged lymph nodes (signs of severe skin reaction called drug reaction with eosinophilia and Systemic Symptoms (DRESS), see also section 4 "Possible side effects").
+Treatment with Lenli may cause virus to become active again, in patients who carry the virus, resulting in a recurrence of the infection.
+Your doctor should check whether you have ever had hepatitis B infection. - kidney problems your doctor may adjust your dose of Lenli - had a heart attack, have ever had a blood clot, or if you smoke, have high blood pressure or high cholesterol levels - had an allergic reaction whilst taking thalidomide (another medicine used to treat multiple myeloma) such as rash, itching, swelling, dizziness or trouble breathing - experienced in the past a combination of any of the following symptoms: rash on face or extended rash, red skin, high fever, flu-like symptoms, enlarged lymph nodes (signs of severe skin reaction called drug reaction with eosinophilia and Systemic Symptoms (DRESS), see also section 4 "Possible side effects").